milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "(Ingram, I'm begging you, please come back soon. . .)"

-*I carefully watch Izumi out of the corner of my eye, trying to be as discreet as possible.
-He appears to be studying the cafe interior, slowly soaking in all the little details.*
+*I carefully watch Izumi out of the corner of my eye, trying to be as discreet as possible.*

-*His gaze lingers on the array of coffee beans stacked against the wall, seemingly deep in thought.
-The ambient light accentuates his features, especially the mole on his neck.
+*He appears to be studying the cafe interior, soaking in all the little details.
+His gaze becomes fixated on the array of coffee beans stacked against the wall, staring while deep in thought.*

+*As he looks over the coffee selection, the ambient light accentuates his photogenic features, almost as if he came straight out of a book.
 Despite his towering height, he has a gentle demeanor that's far from intimidating.*

 *Interestingly, he doesn't seem very shocked or angry, despite his circumstances.*